sriramdasbalaji/CodeLabs-MobileDevOps/Module2-CI/README.md

     _The build report for the failed build_

 1. In the graphs on the right, you will see that there is a test failure.
 You will also see trends showing the difference in failures, pass rate and run duration between this build and previous builds (not too useful at the moment since this is the first build).
-Under **Code Coverage** you will see the code coverage results.

-    >**Note**: If you click **Download Code Coverage results** the results will open in Visual Studio and you will be able to drill down into coverage details.

 1. Analyzing the Test Failure.
 To get more detail about the test failure, click the **Tests** tab at the top of the report.